Anti-Racist, Anti-Fascism

 Were all different races

-With different rent colour faces
+With different colour faces

 But look within, past the skin